Azure/data-api-builder/docs/getting-started/getting-started-azure-sql.md

 ### REST Endpoint

-REST endpoint is made available at the path (make sure to keep in mind that the url path is treated as Case Sensitive and must match the entity and path names defined in the configuration file):
+REST endpoint is made available at the path (make sure to keep in mind that the url path is treated as case sensitive and must match the entity and path names defined in the configuration file):

 ```text
 /api/<entity>